SpongePowered/SpongeDocs/source/contributing/index.rst

 There are, of course, other ways to help if you'd like:

-* Join the Sponge forums and the #sponge IRC channel to help others hang out.
+* Join the Sponge forums and the #sponge IRC channel to help others and hang out.
 * Spread the word about Sponge!

 Contents